 The Rite of Marriage celebrated within the Mass or within a Liturgy of the Word are sacred celebrations.
 The Catholic Church directs the way in which either the Rite of Marriage within the Mass or the Rite of Marriage within the Liturgy of the Word is celebrated.
 The outline contained in the marriage liturgy preparation book, United in Christ, is the Catholic Church’s liturgy.
 The vow formula choices that are available for a valid and licit Sacrament of Marriage are included in United in Christ.
 The couple selects one of those choices.
 Personal vows are not permitted to take the place of the Church’s vow formula and cannot be added to the vow formula.
 Because your marriage liturgy is a sacred occasion, all celebrations in the Basilica Church will follow the Church’s directives.
 Both types of liturgies include the reading of Sacred Scripture.
 Those chosen to read by the couple from among family or friends ought to be chosen for the clarity of their speech and their ability to project their voices, not for honor.
 The proclamation of the Sacred Scripture is an important dimension of the Liturgy and the best possible proclaimers are to be considered for this role.
 Oftentimes, there are family members or friends who are liturgical readers at their parish.
 They are the best choices to consider over someone who has no experience, but is considered for reasons of sentimentality.

 The Basilica is an active parish church, and the sanctuary is decorated according to liturgical seasons and feasts.
-These decorations are part of any liturgical celebration and will normally remain in place for your wedding.
+These decorations are part of any liturgical celebration and will remain in place for your wedding.
 For complete guidelines concerning floral and other decorations, please see Appendix B.

 Space limitations as well as liturgical decorum limit your wedding party to no more than 16 persons total, including bride and groom.
 Any children participating in your wedding party should be at least 4 years of age.
 They are included in the 16 person total!
 All attire for bride and bridesmaids must be modest; bare shoulders and backs and low cut fronts are not appropriate for the sacredness of a Church wedding liturgy.
+The Basilica has no place for the bride or any of the wedding party to get dressed.

 The sacred nature of your wedding liturgy requires the use of approved ministers of music and the careful selection of appropriate music.
 Our Music Director will assist you with music selection.
 We urge you to be in contact with him before planning any aspect of your liturgy.
 Please see Appendix C